Tushar-Wagdare/OpenGL-ComputeShader/README.md

 ## Usage

 After successfully building the project, you can run the executable located in the `x64/Debug` directory.
-The demo showcases the use of a compute shader for [Specify what the compute shader is doing, e.g., image processing, physics simulation].
+The demo showcases the use of a compute shader for image processing.